SP2020: Opening Session & European Green Deal call

 - energy positive buildings (producing electricity, covering their heating and cooling needs and contributing to the grid stability) with sustainable, renewable energy technologies

-A focus on Green Deal call area 4: energy and resource efficient buildings will be presented by the European Commission – Margot Pinault (DG Energy) & Philippe Moseley (EASME) – in a dedicated session following the official opening of Sustainable Places.
-It will offer opportunities for Q&A with attendees on how to better address the expected impacts of the call.
+A focus on Green Deal call area 4: energy and resource efficient buildings was presented by the European Commission – Margot Pinault (DG Energy) & Sylvain Robert (EASME) – in a dedicated session following the official opening of Sustainable Places.
+It offered opportunities for Q&A with attendees on how to better address the expected impacts of the call.